prophets-of-tron/into-the-woods/DESIGN.md

 ## Game Art

 This is an open source and open asset project.
-If you don't feel comfortable making your asset contributions open, please open a pull request, and we will reconsider it!
+If you don't feel comfortable making your asset contributions open, please open an issue or contact an admin on the Discord server, and we will reconsider the open asset aspect!

 ### Sprites